Renal vein thrombosis is a blood clot that develops in the vein that drains blood from the kidney.

 Call your health care provider if you have symptoms of renal vein thrombosis.

-If you have experienced renal vein thrombosis, call your health care provider if you have:
+If you have experienced renal vein thrombosis, call your provider if you have:

 In most cases, there is no specific way to prevent renal vein thrombosis.
 Keeping enough fluids in the body may help reduce risk.

 Blood clot in the renal vein; Occlusion - renal vein